 Sunday, June 11th: 12-6 pm, Clinton Street Theater

 TRAVEL & LODGING

 We recommend the DOUBLETREE BY HILTON in Lloyd Center.
 The Double Tree is on the MAX light rail, just 1 stop away from the Hollywood Theatre!
-Rates from $161/night + tax.
-Book your room online.
+Our group discounted rate starts at $149/night + tax for a single.
+Click Here to Book your room online.
+Discounted rate ends May 22nd.
 (If the calendar appears to be blank, try refreshing the page.)

 Priceline, Expedia, and Kayak usually have deals for area hotels as well.

 The Hollywood Theatre is conveniently accessible by mass transit, via MAX (our lightrail system) or bus lines 12 (on Sandy Blvd), 66x, 75, or 77.
 Your stop: Hollywood Transit Center.
 Walk north two blocks to the theater.
 From the Airport you can take the RED line (CITY CENTER / HILLSBORO) and get off at the Hollywood District stop, then take the elevator (or climb the stairs) to the pedestrian walkway go north and walk 2 blocks to the theatre.
 Trimet.org is our public transit website and has tools for plotting your journeys around town.